Aero-engine makers seek boost from major Airbus China deal

 Engines are generally sold separately from aircraft.

-The aircraft ordered by China are current-generation A330s, which are available with a choice of engines from three manufacturers: General Electric (GE.N), United Technologies’ (UTX.N) Pratt & Whitney unit and Britain’s Rolls-Royce (RR.L).
+The aircraft ordered by China are current-generation A330s, which are available with a choice of engines from three manufacturers: General Electric, United Technologies’ Pratt & Whitney unit and Britain’s Rolls-Royce.

 Rolls-Royce is currently the market leader with its Trent 700 engine, but the Chinese order presents one of the largest available opportunities for rivals, notably GE, to jump in before Airbus switches to an exclusively Rolls-powered version of the A330, with a new engine, from late 2017.

-The outsider is seen as Pratt & Whitney which is focused on completing a new engine design for smaller jets and has not been forceful in pushing its A330 engine in recent years.

-Pratt & Whitney said it continued to support the PW4000 engines designed for aircraft such as the A330, and that it did not as a policy comment on specific order discussions.
-GE and Rolls did not immediately respond to requests for comment.

-Shares in Airbus (AIR.PA) rose as much as 5 percent on the aircraft order, which eased uncertainty over future production rates for one of its most profitable models.
+Shares in Airbus rose as much as 5 percent on the aircraft order, which eased uncertainty over future production rates for the aircraft, which generates significant cash for its manufacturer.

 Airbus has won orders for 71 A330 aircraft in recent weeks and is on course to lift this beyond 100 if the second part of the China order and other pending deals are completed.